jgreener64/pdb-benchmarks/README.md

 If you want to contribute benchmarks for a package, please make a pull request with the script(s) in a directory like the other packages.
 I will run the benchmarks again and change the README, thanks.

-## Plans

-* Test BioJava, hPDB, possibly others.
-* Add benchmarks for parsing mmCIF, the standard PDB archive format.
-* Add benchmarks for parsing binary formats, e.g. MMTF.

 ## Resources

 * Benchmarks for mmCIF parsing can be found [here](https://github.com/project-gemmi/mmcif-benchmark).
 * The PDB file format documentation can be found [here](http://www.wwpdb.org/documentation/file-format).
-* A list of PDB parsing packages, particularly in C/C++, can be found [here](http://bioinf.org.uk/software/bioplib/libraries/).
+* A list of PDB parsing packages, particularly in C/C++, can be found [here](http://bioinf.org.uk/software/bioplib/libraries).
 * The Biopython [documentation](http://biopython.org/DIST/docs/tutorial/Tutorial.pdf) has a useful discussion on disorder at the atom and residue level.
 * Sets of utility scripts exist including [pdbtools](https://github.com/harmslab/pdbtools), [pdb-tools](https://github.com/JoaoRodrigues/pdb-tools) and [PDBFixer](https://github.com/pandegroup/pdbfixer).